I get the error 'Requested data is on one or more damaged tape: ...'. What can I do?

 Observations are archived in MARS with 2 days delay.
 As a rule of thumb, you can always access date = -3, as the time at which observations archiving is carried out may vary from day to day depending on suite schedule.
 Please also note that observations are not generally accessible.

 How can I compute the accumulation using data from the overlap stream?

 It is possible to compute the accumulation using data from the overlap stream.
 The accumulated ﬁelds interpolated to the lower resolution are archived in STREAM=EFOV.
 For instance, the total precipitation (paramId=228) interpolated to the lower resolution is archived as "total precipitation (variable resolution)" (paramId=230228, STREAM=EFOV).
 Thus, correct accumulations can also be obtained as the sum of the accumulation from T1 to T2 (higher resolution) and the accumulation from T1 to T2 (lower resolution).

-A sample MARS request to compute the 48-hour accumulation of total precipitation from T1 = 216 h to T2 =264 h, on a 0.5/0.5 regular lat/lon grid looks like this:
+A sample MARS request to compute the 48-hour accumulation of total precipitation from T1 = 216 h to T2 =264 h, on a 0.5/0.5 regular lat/lon grid where the truncation time step is 240 looks like this:

 If accumulations across the resolution change are computed as above, spurious negative accumulations are very rare.